 Data filters are created and saved, and can be shared with other users.
-Any combination of variables (static or dynamic values) can be used for filtering with and/or/not conditions.
+Any combination of variables (static or dynamic values) can be used for filtering with AND/OR conditions.
 It also includes options for "contains", "starts with" and "data missing".

 When needed, a Voozanoo information system can receive files dropped off into a secure Internet "box" from a human or another application which then get added to its database.
 The module doing this is called EpiFiles.

 The goal of collecting and organising data is to be able to analyse it and make decisions about actions to be taken.
 There are a number of analytic tools on the market which have become popular for various disciplines.
 Voozanoo uses an analysis module based on the R programming language.
 This increasingly popular open source application and language has become a formidable tool in comparison to proprietary tools and is used in practically all disciplines needing information analysis.
 Our R module allows for simple or complex data analyses.